jcvernaleo/brewing/Seasick-Brewing.md

 ## Requirements

-There are several basic requirements for brewing: water, grains, yeast, hops and other additions, heat, and temperature controlled space for fermenting.
+There are several basic requirements for brewing: water, malted grains, yeast, hops and other additions, heat, and temperature controlled space for fermenting.
 To be Reinheitsgebot compliant, we can further simplify by removing the possibility of adjuncts.
+There is no Reinheitsgebot compliance issue based on production facility to the authors' knowledge.

-Grains, yeast, hops and other additions are all easily procured on land and may be stored relatively easily assuming basic refrigeration for some of them.
-None of this should be significantly different for traditional brewing.
+Malted grains, yeast, hops and other additions are all easily procured on land and may be stored relatively easily assuming basic refrigeration for some of them.
+None of this should be significantly different for traditional brewing beyond the added logistics of delivery of ingredients to any mobile brewing operation.

 Water is a more complicated situation.
 There are two uses of water in brewing.
 The first is simply that beer is composed mostly of water.